The aroma alone is worth the price of admission.

 Find easy parking.

-You’ll find a delicious blend of local restaurants in the restored Holmes Hardware Building on historic Union Avenue.
+You’ll find a delicious blend of local restaurants in the restored historic Holmes Hardware Building on historic Union Avenue.

 Take in Pueblo.